Aging in the Flow Dynamics of Dense Suspensions of Contactless Microparticles: Results

 \subsection{Flow Dynamics in the Thermally Driven Regime at Low Péclet Number}

 Figure~\ref{fig:FigII} illustrates the typical flow dynamics of piles formed with suspension~I (\(Pe_\mathrm{g} \approx 15\)), after being tilted to \(\theta_\mathrm{start}~=\ang{5}\).
 For the first $\sim 100$ seconds, we observe an incipient regime, where the particles start to flow.
-Then, a long-lasting regime emerges, during which the surface angle gradually decreases, following a logarithmic decay over time.
+Then, a long-lasting regime emerges, during which the surface angle decreases, displaying a slow creep relaxation.
 After approximately 5 hours, the free surface becomes completely flat (\(\theta~=\ang{0}\)), indicating complete arrest of any detectable flow.
-The emergence of such creep motion, occurring at angles below the expected angle of repose for frictionless non-Brownian suspensions ($\theta^* \approx 5.8^\circ$), is a distinctive signature of thermally driven dynamics\cite{berut2019brownian, lagoin2024effects}.
+The emergence of such creep motion, occurring at angles below the expected angle of repose for frictionless non-Brownian suspensions ($\theta^* \approx 5.8^\circ$), is a distinctive signature of thermally driven dynamics~\cite{berut2019brownian, lagoin2024effects}.

 We analyze now how the creep dynamics evolves with the waiting time \( t_\mathrm{w} \).
-The flow dynamics presented in Figure~\ref{fig:FigIV}, reveal that longer waiting times significantly slow down the relaxation of the pile: the longer the pile rests before being tilted, the later the flow begins and the slower the creep proceeds.
+The flow dynamics presented in Figure~\ref{fig:FigIII} reveal that longer waiting times significantly slow down the relaxation of the pile: the longer the pile rests before being tilted, the later the flow begins and the slower the creep proceeds.
 This behavior suggests the existence of aging in the pile.

 To quantitatively characterize our observations, we define two main experimental parameters, schematically introduced in Figure~\ref{fig:FigII}: (i) the start time \(t_\mathrm{s}\), defined as the time required for the pile angle to reach 90\% of the value measured at 1 second, \(\theta(t = \SI{1}{\second})\), and (ii) the mean creep speed \(\langle \dot{\theta}_\mathrm{c} \rangle\), calculated as the average rate of angle decrease during the creep regime (\(\Delta\theta/\Delta t\)).
-For consistency across experiments, the mean creep speed is calculated between \ang{3.5} and \ang{0.5}.
+For consistency across experiments, the mean creep speed is calculated between \ang{4} and \ang{1}.
 By fixing the measurement interval in terms of angles rather than time, we avoid interference from the initial flow delay and capture the dynamics over the range where the angle decays approximately logarithmically with time.